xryven/chromeinstaller/README.md

-Its just a chrome installer with irm/iex
+just some browser installers with irm/iex